Matt Smith (footballer, born 1989): Bristol City (loan)

-In turn, Smith went on loan to League One side Bristol City on 25 November for two months.
+Smith moved on loan to League One side Bristol City on 25 November for two months.
 This was then later extended by a further month until 1 March.
 After joining Bristol City on loan, Smith registered his first goal for the club in his fifth appearance, scoring the opener in a 2–1 home victory against West Country rivals Yeovil Town on Boxing Day.
 This began a sequence of nine goals in five games – including four in one match, away at Gillingham in the Football League Trophy semi-final.
 After completing his hat-trick with a back-heel, Smith's fourth was a half-volley from the angle of the penalty area, which later won the "Goal of the Tournament".
 He was the first player to score four goals in a game for Bristol City since Paul Agostino against St Albans in 1996.
 Another goal from Smith in the second leg of the tie helped secure Bristol City a place in the Football League Trophy final at Wembley against Walsall on 22 March, however due to his loan agreement ending on 1 March, he would be ineligible to play in this fixture.
 Despite this, manager Steve Cotterill insisted Smith join the squad on their trip to Wembley as a guest, to which Smith said he felt "honoured" and added it was "a touch of class from the manager."
 Soon after, Smith took his tally to 13 goals for the Robins when he opened the scoring against Sheffield United.
 On the conclusion of his loan spell, Cotterill hailed Smith's impact and contribution at the club over the course of the three months as "huge".